VladimirMakaev/cqrs-journey-doc/Journey_01_Introduction.markdown

 *The starting point: Where have we come from, what are we taking, and who is coming with us?*

 This chapter introduces a fictitious company named Contoso.
-It describes Contoso's plans to launch the Contoso Conference Management System; a new, online service that will enable other companies or individuals to organize and manage their own conferences and events.
-The chapter describes, at a high-level some of the functional and non-functional requirements of the new system, and why Contoso wants to implement parts of the new system using the CQRS pattern and event sourcing.
+It describes Contoso's plans to launch the Contoso Conference Management System, a new, online service that will enable other companies or individuals to organize and manage their own conferences and events.
+The chapter describes, at a high-level, some of the functional and non-functional requirements of the new system, and why Contoso wants to implement parts of the new system using the CQRS pattern and event sourcing.
 As with any company considering this process, there are many issues to consider and challenges to be met, particularly because this is the first time Contoso has used both the CQRS pattern and event sourcing.
-The chapters that follow this one show, step-by-step, how Contoso architected and built its conference management application.
+The chapters that follow this one show, step-by-step, how Contoso designed and built its conference management application.

-The chapter also also introduces a panel of fictional experts to comment on the development efforts.
+The chapter also introduces a panel of fictional experts to comment on the development efforts.

 # The Contoso Corporation